General tips on correcting errors made in your GST Returns by filing GST F7

 Explanation

-The net GST amount in error is not more than $3,000, which means criterion (a) has been met.
+The net GST amount payable in error is not more than $3,000, which means criterion (a) has been met.

 Company A does not qualify for the administrative concession in this case as it does not meet both criteria.
 It must file GST F7 for the accounting period ended 31 Dec 2023 to correct the errors made.